-NIS2 requires organizations to implement robust measures against cyber threats.
-This goes beyond just technical solutions; it demands a comprehensive approach to risk management and operational continuity.
-Companies must demonstrate that they are fully in control when it comes to securing network and information systems.
+NIS2 obliges organizations to implement robust measures against cyber threats.
+This goes beyond mere technical solutions; it demands a thorough approach to risk management and operational continuity.
+Companies must demonstrate that they are fully in control regarding the security of network and information systems.

 Digital and physical security: A complete security framework

-While NIS2 primarily focuses on improving cybersecurity, protecting physical access to critical infrastructures is essential to ensure the integrity of digital systems.
-Cyber threats are often seen as external attacks on networks, but physical access to data centers, servers, or network systems poses a direct threat to cybersecurity.
-Access control, for example, ensures that only authorized personnel can access sensitive IT environments, reducing the risk of physical sabotage or unauthorized data access.
-Modern video surveillance systems (VSS), equipped with intelligent analytics, can detect suspicious behavior and generate real-time alerts.
-These systems play a crucial role in the early detection of physical breaches, enabling organizations to respond quickly before damage is done.
+Although NIS2 primarily focuses on improving cybersecurity, the protection of physical access to critical infrastructures is essential to ensure the integrity of digital systems.
+Cyber threats are often perceived as external attacks on networks, but physical access to data centers, servers, or network systems poses a direct threat to cybersecurity.
+Access control, for instance, ensures that only authorized personnel have access to sensitive IT environments, thereby reducing the risk of physical sabotage or unauthorized data access.
+Modern video surveillance systems (VSS), equipped with smart analytical capabilities, can detect suspicious behavior and generate real-time alerts.
+These systems play a crucial role in the early detection of physical breaches, enabling organizations to intervene quickly before damage is inflicted.

 NIS2 and the broader security landscape